More than six thousand artifacts

 Our vibrant Flickr page features digital images of objects from our collection and highlights from our events.

-Our Flickr page features nearly 5300 images and has garnered nearly 2 million visitor views.
+Our Flickr page features nearly 7500 public images and has garnered more than 6 million visitor views.